11ty/eleventy/docs/collections.md

 * `2016-01-01` or any other valid YAML date value
 * `"2016-01-01"` or any other valid UTC **string** that [Luxon’s `DateTime.fromISO`](https://moment.github.io/luxon/docs/manual/parsing.html#parsing-technical-formats) can parse (see also the [Luxon API docs](https://moment.github.io/luxon/docs/class/src/datetime.js~DateTime.html#static-method-fromISO)).

-## Advanced: Custom Collection Filtering and Sorting
+## Advanced: Custom Filtering and Sorting

 To get fancier with your collections (and even do a bit of your own custom filtering, if you’d like), you can use our Configuration API.